 - Moderate Risk/Return: Preferred stocks, utility stocks, income mutual funds

-- Medium Risk/Return: Equity mutual funds, blue-chip stocks, residential real estate
+- Medium Risk/Return: Equity mutual funds, blue-chip stocks, residential real estate.
+Investing in fine art through Masterworks can also offer a high return.

 - High Risk/Return: Small and mid-cap stocks, small cap funds, and mutual funds that invest in certain sectors of the economy, such as technology and energy